Jhut89/Mailchimp-API-3.0-PHP/README.md

 require "vendor/autoload.php";
 ```

-To manually include this library you can clone this repository and use it with:
+To manually include this library you can clone `https://github.com/Jhut89/Mailchimp-API-3.0-PHP.git` and use it with:

 ```php
 require '/path/to/mailchimpRoot.php';